The program consists of two Teaching Units (a-b), each of twenty hours.

 A) Knowledge and Understanding: at the end of the course, the student will have got a set of analytical, methodological and interpretative skills useful for the study of Public Administration, its organizational structures and processes.

-B) Applying Knowledge and Learning Skills: the gained knowledge should allow the student to autonomously proceed to the conception, planning and realization of both qualitative and quantitative research, aimed at organizations, offices and other public administrative systems.
+B) Applying Knowledge and Learning Skills: the gained knowledge should allow the student to autonomously carry out analyzes and research targeted on organizations, departments and other public apparatuses.

 C) Communication Skills: the presentation and discussion of case studies in the classroom, should allow the student learning to communicate the theoretical-methodological contents and the empirical results of research concerning the Public Administration to interlocutors of various kinds, specialists and non-specialists.